 The application period for the Fulbright Foreign Language Teaching Assistant (FLTA) Program is currently closed.
 Please check our website and Facebook page frequently for updates on this and other exchange programs.

-The Fulbright Foreign Language Teaching Assistant (FLTA) Program is a nine-month non-degree program that provides early career teachers of English an opportunity to refine their teaching skills, increase their English language proficiency, and extend their knowledge of the society and culture of the United States.
-All this is done while serving as teaching assistants for Arabic to U.S. students, and strengthening foreign language instruction at U.S. colleges and universities.
+The Fulbright Foreign Language Teaching Assistant (FLTA) Program is a nine-month non-degree program that provides early career teachers of English an opportunity to refine their teaching skills through exposure to U.S. teaching methodologies, increase their English language proficiency, and extend their knowledge of the society and culture of the United States.
+Participants will serve as teaching assistants in Arabic classes for U.S. students during the program, strengthening foreign language instruction at U.S. colleges and universities.

 Fulbright FLTA participants also interact with their host communities in conversation groups, extracurricular activities, and community outreach projects.
 FLTA participants may assist in up to twenty hours of Arabic language classes a week and are required to enroll in at least two courses per semester at the host institution, one of which must be in U.S. Studies.
 Coursework is offered on either an audit or credit basis.
 Fulbright FLTA participants will also be expected to facilitate cultural events, language clubs, and language tables.

 - Be a teacher, or be in training to become a teacher (prior teaching experience is preferred);

 - Possess no more than seven years of teaching experience;

 - Hold Iraqi citizenship and reside in Iraq throughout the application and selection process;